z2amiller/sensorboard/PowerSaving.md

 sleeping and 70mA while active, sleeps for 8 minutes between cycles, and is on for 10 seconds every cycle:

     AA batteries = ~2000mAhours or 7.2 million mA seconds

 Linear regulator:
     480 seconds * 0.1mA = 48mA seconds
     10 seconds * 70mA = 700mA seconds

     748 mA seconds / cycle = ~9,700 cycles on a AA battery, or about 54 days on 4xAA batteries.

 Switching regulator:
     480 seconds * 0.1mA = 48mA seconds
     10 seconds * 43mA = 430mA seconds

     478 mA seconds / cycle = ~15,000 cycles on a AA battery, or about 85 days on 4xAA batteries.

+Good switching regulators for the ESP8266:

+* The [LMR16006](http://www.ti.com/lit/ds/symlink/lmr16006.pdf) is an adjustable
+  output 600mA switching regulator that can take a very wide range of input voltages, up to 60V.
+It has a quiescent current of 28uA.

+* The [LM3671](http://www.ti.com/lit/ds/symlink/lm3671.pdf) is available in
+  both fixed and adjustable models.
+It only accepts up to 6V input but is perfect for a 5v or single LiPo powered device.
+It has a quiescent current of only 16uA.

+### Do not use all-in-one boards like the WeMos D1 Mini or NodeMCU.

+These boards are excellent for prototyping, but they hae some real downsides when deployed in a low power application.

+First, they often have cheap regulators with high quiescent current, like the AMS1117.
+(See above why this is bad).

+Worse, these boards have an "always on" USB UART bridge like a CP2102.
+The CP2102 datasheet says that the quiescent current is around 20mA!
+This means that even if you have put your ESP8266 is in deep sleep mode, the other stuff on the board is conspiring to draw 20-25mA and will run your batteries down quickly.